Dog Days (1925 film)

-Dog Days is a 1925 short silent comedy film directed by Robert F. McGowan.
-It was the 36th Our Gang short subject to be released.
+Dog Days is a 1925 short silent comedy film, the 36th in the Our Gang series, directed by Robert F. McGowan.

 Plot

-The boys are showing off their dogs to each other when little rich girl Mary Kornman rides by in her pony-drawn cart.
+The boys are showing their dogs to each other when little rich girl Mary Kornman rides by in her pony-drawn cart.
 When the pony shies and runs away, Mickey comes to the rescue with his dog.
-In gratitude, Mary invites all the boys and their dogs to her party, much to the chagrin of her wealthy mother (Lyle Tayo).
+In gratitude, Mary invites all of the boys and their dogs to her party, but her wealthy mother disapproves.